perwin/s4g_barfractions/README.md

    * `datautils.py`, `plotutils.py`, `s4gutils.py` -- miscellaneous utility functions
    (including statistics).

-   * `generate_GZ2-bar-sizes_table.py` -- code for regenerating the GZ2 bar-sizes table
-   in the data/ subdirectory (note that running this will required downloading the GZ2 SDSS metadata table from the GZ data site; see notes in the data/external/ subdirectory).

    * `simulate_surveys.py` -- code for generating bootstrapped mock surveys measuring bar frequencies, using the S4G galaxies as a parent sample and adopting user-specified redshift ranges.